-Los Altos Hills is a decidedly white-collar town, with fully 95.98% of the workforce employed in white-collar jobs, well above the national average.
+Los Altos Hills is a decidedly white-collar town, with fully 95.90% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Los Altos Hills is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Los Altos Hills who work in management occupations (27.47%), healthcare (11.49%), and business and financial occupations (10.31%).
+There are especially a lot of people living in Los Altos Hills who work in management occupations (27.45%), healthcare (11.60%), and sales jobs (9.82%).

 Also of interest is that Los Altos Hills has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.71% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.